xenit-eu/helm-alfresco/README.md

 * Default: `true`
 * Description: When enabled, and if the elastic index does not exist, it will be created automatically.

+#### `elastic.elasticsearch.indexName`

+* Required: false
+* Default: `"alfresco-{{ .Release.Namespace }}`
+* Description: This is the setting for the elastic index name.
+The default name is dynamic, it is based on your namespace name.
+* This prevents potential issues when using a shared elastic environment.
+> [!NOTE]
+> The global value lobal.elasticsearch.indexName takes precedence when set.

 #### `global.elasticsearch.indexName`

 * Required: false
 * Default: `"alfresco-{{ .Release.Namespace }}"`
-* Description: This is a global setting for the indexname.
+* Description: This is a global setting for the elastic index name.
 The default name is dynamic, it is based on your namespace name.
 * This prevents potential issues when using a shared elastic environment.

-> [!WARNING]
+> [!NOTE]
-> This is a global setting that other charts (or this one) picks up, double check other dependant charts when setting it.
+> This setting will take precedence over elastic.elasticsearch.indexName when set

 ### SOLR